-Australian truffles are officially in season, so we’ve decided to take a look at the history of this rare fungi and try to figure out why they’re so expensive.
+Australian truffles are officially in season, so we’ve decided to take a look at the history of this rare fungi to figure out why they’re so expensive.

 When Tim Terry harvested Australia’s first black truffle from his farm in Tasmania in 1999, he knew he was onto something special.
-Fast forward to 2021 and Australia is the fourth largest truffle producer in the world with an entire calendar of events dedicated to celebrating each Australian truffle season.
+Fast forward to 2021 and Australia is the fourth largest truffle producer in the world with an entire calendar of events dedicated to celebrating Australian truffles.

 The cool climate, pure water and fertile soil of Terry’s Deloraine property at the foothills of Tasmania’s Great Western Tiers provides the perfect growing conditions for the finest black truffles.
 Long lunches, hunts and a range of truffle-based products are just a few of the offerings at the country’s first ever truffle farm, but you don’t need to travel across the Bass Strait to get involved in the action this season.